Sorry, you need to enable JavaScript to visit this website.

 • Addresses the maintenance of essential missions and business-critical functions during an information system disruption, compromise, or failure.

 4.1.2.
-Distribute copies of the contingency plan to the ISO, Senior Management, and the appropriate teams (e.g., Network Operations, Security Operations) on an as-needed basis.
+Distribute copies of the contingency plan to the ISO, senior management, and the appropriate teams (e.g., Network Operations, Security Operations) on an as-needed basis.

 4.1.7.
 Protect the contingency plan from unauthorized disclosure and modification.